Kong/docs.konghq.com/app/_hub/kong-inc/request-validator/index.md

 ### Parameter Schema Definition

 You can setup definitions for each parameter based on the OpenAPI Specification and the plugin will validate each parameter against it.
-For more information see the [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#parameter-object) or the [OpenAPI examples](https://swagger.io/docs/specification/serialization/).
+For more information, see the [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#parameter-object) or the [OpenAPI examples](https://swagger.io/docs/specification/serialization/).